 She died on May 28, 1995.
 Her remains were brought back to Kansas City for interment beside her first husband.

 ~ Son Robert Eugene Dillow ~

-Son Robert Eugene Dillow (1908-1978) was born in 1908.
+Son Robert Eugene Dillow (1908-1978) was born on April 19, 1908 in Missouri.

-Copyright © 2007, 2019 Mark A. Miner
+Copyright © 2007, 2019, 2021 Mark A. Miner